Subhalo Demographics in the Illustris Simulation: Effects of Baryons and Halo-to-Halo Variation: Physical Origin of Baryonic Effects and Scatter

 Firstly, by comparing Illustris (red lines) and Illustris-Dark (black lines) in general, we note that the abundances in Illustris are lower relative to Illustris-Dark, consistent with our previous results on the suppression of low-mass subhaloes in haloes of this mass.
 Secondly, we confirm previous DMO results at $z=0$: halo formation redshift and concentration are negatively correlated with subhalo abundances.
 Previous studies on subhalo abundance have often neglected the effect of DM halo shapes on subhalo abundance.
 In Illustris-Dark, we find a very weak correlation between halo shape and subhalo abundance: more spherical haloes tend to contain more subhaloes, with such an effect being strongest when using the shape parameter $s$ at $r=0.15 R_{200}$, i.e. relatively close to the halo center.
 Such a correlation, if it does exist, can arise from the relationship between halo shape and its orbital characteristics: particles and subhaloes in more spherical haloes have been found in simulations to have a higher proportion of tube orbits to box orbits \citep[][Chua et al. in prep]{Bryan12v422}.
 Subhaloes in tube orbits tend to have larger pericenter distances, which may reduce the amount of tidal stripping they experience \citep{Wadepuhl11v410}.

-It needs to be noted that all host properties are somewhat correlated with each other, but here we want to address the dependence of subhalo abundance with each of them separately.
+It needs to be noted that all host properties are somewhat correlated with each other, and such correlation could be quantitifed with a Principal Components Analysis (PCA).
+However, here we want to focus on the dependence of the subhalo abundance with each of them separately, at fixed halo mass.
+Such an analysis on the correlation of host properties will be examined in future work, and we direct our attention to three main host properties: halo formation time, halo concentration and halo shape.

 Since halo formation times are only slightly affected by baryons (see Figure \ref{fig:haloprop}), the trends in the left panels are similar between Illustris and Illustris-Dark.
 On the other hand, the concentration parameter, though correlated with the formation time, exhibits different trends: Illustris-Dark hosts exhibit strong anti-correlations between current abundances and concentration ($r\sim-0.35$), but this relation is almost absent in Illustris ($r\sim -0.1$ and red solid curve in the top middle panel being almost flat).
 As already noted in Figure \ref{fig:haloprop} for this mass range, the concentrations of Illustris haloes are offset towards higher values than Illustris-Dark, reflecting baryonic contraction in the mass density profiles of these haloes.
 Finally, the DMO relation between $s$ and $N$ is much less apparent in Illustris.